-Benedict-Proctor, 1913-24, is a subsidiary of the Benedict Manufacturing Company of Syracuse, NY.
-It is a manufacturer of silver plate, bronze, brass and metal goods, novelties, clock frames and jewel cases.
+Benedict-Proctor, 1913-24, was a subsidiary of the Benedict Manufacturing Company of Syracuse, NY.
+It was a manufacturer of silver plate, bronze, brass and metal goods, novelties, clock frames and jewel cases.
 In the ‘20’s they were the largest manufacturers of Silver Plated Soda Fountain Service in America.
 Canadian Factory: Benedict INDESTRUCTO Silver.

 Brainard & Wilson Co, Danbury, Conn.

 First Patent for Jewel Casket.
 New York showrooms opened in 1908.
 “The line of samples displayed therein comprises many new designs in art and metal wares including clocks, jewelry boxes, candelabra, etc. Mr Fred J. Foster, who was for about twenty years with Unger Brothers of Newark, is now in charge of the New York salesroom.”

 P.A.
 Coon Silver Manfucturing Co., Syracuse, NY

 In 1898 Percy A. Coon, was a Syracuse traveling salesman who represented the M.S.
 Benedict Mfg.
 Co.
 The following year, Coon alleged that M. Stewart Benedict of Benedict Mfg.
 Co. did not live up to his agreement.
 Wm.
 A. Rogers Ltd. of Niagara Falls NY filed a complaint against the P.A.
 Coon Silver Mfg.
 Co. of infringement in 1911.
 A short-lived and evidently troubled company that created interesting and beautifully designed jewel boxes.

 P.A.
 COON AND H.N.
 GALE FORM NEW SILVERWARE COMPANY